Objectives

 • Maintain the original typeface

-• Increase legibility of the logomark (EC) at reduced sizes
+• Increase legibility of the logomark (EC) at reduced sizes for social media applications

 • Unify the separate business services under one parent company and brand